 I would definitely recommend the radio.
 I bought it from here.

 Please note, I’m not affiliated with this seller but based on my experience with their service, I would thoroughly recommend them.

 Here is the simple recipe for Thai Green Curry I use.
 It’s easy and quick and tastes great:

 Note: vegetables can be switched up to you liking.

 I tend to cook this in pretty big batches.
 You can halve the ingredients list if you like.

-NEVER let this boil or it separates the coconut milk.
+NEVER let this boil or it separates the coconut milk and ruins the curry!

 It amazes me that companies selling TLS certificates are really allowing you to generate your private key and your CSR online.
 Anyone who would do this completely misunderstands how TLS works.